Learn2Swim Week: Day 7

-Swimming teachers must understand their role in providing quality learn to swim lessons that ensure the health and safety of children and parents.
-The following article outlines important things for swimming teachers to consider.
+Swimming teachers must understand their role in providing quality swim lessons.
+Learn to Swim lessons should ensure the health and safety of children and parents.
+The following article outlines important factors for swimming instructors to consider.

-Swimming teachers should not only ensure that the environment that they are teaching in is safe, but ensure that they educate parents of young children on how to provide a safe swimming environment for children outside of the swimming lesson.
+Instructors teaching swimming lessons should ensure the environment they are teaching is safe.
+They should also ensure they educate parents on how to provide a safe swimming environment outside of the swimming lesson.

-Adult supervision within arm’s reach is essential for preschool children and non swimmers.
-Even once children become independently mobile in the water parents and caregivers must always ensure that they are actively supervising children and are in a position to respond if necessary.
+Adult supervision, within arm’s reach, is essential for pre-school children and non-swimmers.
+Even when children become independently mobile in the water, parents must ensure they are always present.
+They must actively supervise children, and be in a position to respond, if necessary.

-Laurie Lawrence believes that parents should remain in the learn-to-swim lesson with their child until they turn 4 years of age.
-This means that children have the one on one attention of an adult and also receive maximum practice time within the lesson which leads to faster skill acquisition.
+Laurie Lawrence believes that parents should remain in the learn-to-swim lesson, with their child, until they turn 4 years old.
+This means that children have one-on-one attention of an adult, and also receive maximum practice time within the lesson.
+This, in turn, helps to lead to faster skill acquisition.

-As a swimming teacher we must ensure that we are conducting swimming lessons in water which meets national water quality regulations and guidelines.
+Swimming instructors must ensure that they are conducting swimming lessons in water that meets national water quality regulations and guidelines.

-For this reason it is recommend that teachers consult the pool plant manager prior to the commencement of daily lessons, or have a system in place with the pool plant manager, whereby teachers are notified when the water quality or environment is not suitable to conduct swimming lessons.
-Teachers can also educate parents on identifying pools with poor water quality and not swimming in them.
+For this reason, we recommend that teachers consult the pool plant manager prior to the commencement of daily lessons.
+A system can be set up with the pool plant manager, whereby they notify teachers when the water quality or environment is not suitable for lessons.
+Swimming instructors can also educate parents on identifying pools with poor water quality and not swimming in them.

 The ideal water temperature for teaching babies and toddlers is 32 degrees Celsius.
 It is reasonable to assume that this temperature will fluctuate up and down a degree or two.
-For this reason teachers must be prepared to look for signs that babies and toddlers are getting hot or cold and adapt the lesson accordingly.
+Teachers must look for signs that babies and toddlers are getting hot or cold and adapt the lesson accordingly.

-In cooler water temperature teachers should encourage parents to stay low in the water with their child, keep the class moving, position class to avoid wind factors and adapt the lesson duration.
-Importantly teachers should understand that there are risks associated to pregnant women in water temperature above 34 degrees Celsius.
+In cooler water temperature, teachers should encourage parents to stay low in the water with their child.
+They can keep the class moving, position the class to avoid wind factors and adapt the lesson duration.
+More importantly, teachers should understand that there are risks associated with pregnant women in water temperature above 34 degrees Celsius.

-Teachers must ensure that any teaching equipment that is used within the swimming lesson is in good working order.
+Teachers must ensure that any equipment used in the swim lessons is in good working order.
 This equipment may include toys, kick-boards, pull buoys, noodles, floating mats and movable teaching tables or ledges.

-Equipment that fills up with water and is not properly drained poses a health risk to students’, particularly babies and toddlers as they put things into their mouth.
+When equipment fills up with water, and is not fully drained, this can pose a health risk to students.
+Particularly because babies and toddlers tend to put things into their mouth.
 All teaching equipment should be regularly disinfected and examined for deterioration.

-Teachers must also ensure that their teaching equipment is positioned in a way that does not pose a tripping or slipping hazard to customers or work colleagues.
-Furthermore teachers should remember to educate parents on potential dangers around equipment including, children accidentally falling into pools while reaching for toys which have been left floating on the surface or getting stuck under floating mats or suspended objects in the pool.
+Swimming Instructors must ensure their teaching equipment does not pose a tripping or slipping hazard.
+Furthermore, teachers should remember to educate parents on potential dangers around equipment.
+This can include when children accidentally fall into pools, if they reach for toys, or when they become stuck under floating mats.

 Teachers should also survey the pool and surrounds daily to identify potential risks and take action to eliminate or control these risks to their customers or work colleagues.